 Where to stay in Dublin for 3 days

-When it comes to looking for somewhere to stay in Dublin, it’s worth thinking about a serviced apartment.
-SITU Serviced Apartments are a great way to get more bang for your buck, especially for larger families or groups of friends.
-Apartments are usually cheaper than a hotel, and have more space.
+When looking for somewhere to stay in Dublin, it’s worth considering renting an apartment.
+It’s a great way to get more bang for your buck, especially for larger families or groups of friends.
+Apartments are usually cheaper than a hotel and give you more space to relax after a busy day exploring Dublin.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability